 Community Education/Outreach and Consultation Activities: Interns participate in at least six outreach/community education events during their internship year and as clinical schedules allow.
 Outreach/community education opportunities may include: speaking to university classes about mental health topics; providing training to University Housing staff; assisting with orientation programs; staffing informational kiosks; providing programming for other university events; or leading a workshop at CAPS.
-In order to learn more about the campus, our campus partners, and ways that we describe our services, interns will participate in a scaffolding process related to learning about outreach programming.
+To learn more about the campus, our campus partners, and ways that we describe our services, interns will participate in a scaffolding process related to learning about outreach programming.
 Specifically, they will observe a staff member facilitate two outreach programs, co-facilitate at least two outreach programs, and be observed for two outreach programs.
-Outreach programs that are co-facilitated and facilitated by an intern/observed by a staff member can count toward their total direct contact hours.
-Outreach programs that inters facilitate that are observed by a staff member can be counted toward their required total number of programs to facilitate over the course of the year.
+Outreach programs that are co-facilitated and facilitated by an intern/observed by a staff member can count toward their total direct service hours.
 Interns plan and present an "Advocacy Project" during internship as well.
 See Administration, Research, Presentations section for more information about the project.
-Interns' outreach efforts are coordinated by the Coordinator, Multicultural Outreach and Prevention in consultation with their individual supervisor.
+The Coordinator, Multicultural Outreach and Prevention coordinates interns' outreach efforts in consultation with their individual supervisor and the Associate Director, Training Services.
 Their Advocacy Project efforts are supported by their identified mentor in consultation with their individual supervisor.

-Provision of Supervision: Interns have the opportunity to supervise externs from the Washington D.C., Maryland, Virginia-area doctoral psychology programs.
+Provision of Supervision: Interns will supervise externs from the Washington D.C., Maryland, Virginia-area doctoral Clinical and Counseling Psychology programs.
 Supervision will occur weekly for one hour.
-Interns may also have the opportunity to supervise a different supervisee each semester but that will depend on the number of externs working at CAPS that year.
+Interns may also have the opportunity to supervise a different supervisee each semester depending on the structure of the experience and the number of externs working at CAPS during the training year.